Capillus Review: Can a Hat Regrow Hair?

 | |

-Capillus is a tech startup with an interesting premise: that waves of infrared light emitted inside of a hat can regrow hair in only 6 minutes a day.
-The brand describes their technology as "clinically proven" and claims that it can "send vital nutrients to your hair follicles, restarting the hair growth process."
+Capillus is a tech startup with an interesting premise: that waves of infrared light emitted inside of a hat can regrow hair in only six minutes per day.
+The brand describes their technology as "clinically proven," and claims that it can "send vital nutrients to your hair follicles, restarting the hair growth process."

-But has red light therapy actually been proven in medical studies to regrow hair or are these just marketing claims?
+But has red light therapy actually been proven in research studies to regrow hair?
 Are there any health risks associated with its use?
 Why was the manufacturer of Capillus sued?
 And how do real users rate and describe the effects of Capillus?

-In this article we’ll answer all of these questions and more as we review medical studies on red light therapy for hair loss to see if there's real science backing this approach.
+In this article we’ll answer all of these questions and more, as we review clinical studies on red light therapy for hair loss to see if there's real science backing this approach.

-We'll also review the specs of Capillus to see if it aligns with scientific research, highlight some questionable health claims on the Capillus site and feature real, unsponsored Capillus user reviews.
-We'll review a lawsuit against the manufacturer of Capillus and explain the allegations.
+We'll also review the specs of Capillus to see if it aligns with scientific research, highlight some questionable clinical claims on the Capillus website, and feature real Capillus customer reviews.

 Can Red Light Therapy Regrow Hair?